VernonGrant/gnu-c-language-manual/markdown/Operators_002fPunctuation.md

-('`{`' and '`}`') begin and end a block at the statement level (see [Blocks](Blocks.md)), and surround the initializer (see [Initializers](Initializers.md)) for a variable with multiple elements or components (such as arrays or structures).
+('`{`' and '`}`') begin and end a block at the statement level (see [Blocks](Blocks.md)), and surround the initializer (see [Initializers](Initializers.md)) for a variable with multiple elements or fields (such as arrays or structures).

 Square brackets ('`[`' and '`]`') do array indexing, as in `array[5]`.